-- 12.01(a) Subject to Article 12.03 a teaching assistantship or a research assistantship in lieu thereof is a position that normally requires an average of 10 working hours per week, normally over 2 academic terms for a maximum of 260 hours, excluding hours allocated for training and orientation in accordance with Article 18.
-One of the terms may be a summer term. - (b) Notwithstanding the provisions of Articles 2.01 and 12.01 nNothing in this Collective Agreement restricts any member of the bargaining unit from securing employment opportunities off the University campus.
+- 12.01 (a) Subject to Article 12.03 a teaching assistantship or a research assistantship in lieu thereof is a position that normally requires an average of 10 working hours per week, normally over 2 academic terms for a maximum of 260 hours, excluding hours allocated for training and orientation in accordance with Article 18.
+One of the terms may be a summer term. - (b) Nothing in this Collective Agreement restricts any member of the bargaining unit from securing employment opportunities off the University campus.